vidbina/landing-page-templates/CONTRIBUTING.md

 Prerequisites:
 - [Node.js](https://nodejs.org/en/)

+Perform the following steps to automatically generate screenshots for a given template:
 1. Install NPM packages by running `npm install`
 2. Capture screenshots by running `npm run capture TEMPLATE_DIRECTORY` where `TEMPLATE_DIRECTORY` can be substituted for the name of a subdirectory